-- Accounts for all contributions and acknowledges them in writing (e.g., letter, receipt, or email). - Receives operating bank account statements and provides copies monthly to the Area Chair, and Budget and Finance Committee Chair.
+- Keeps financial records for the Area. - Prepares monthly reports for Area Committee Meetings and quarterly reports for Area Assemblies.
+The reports shall contain at minimum the following elements: - Starting and ending bank account balance of the Operating Account for that month. - Starting and ending bank account balance of the Prudent Reserve for that month. - Monthly income and source of income (e.g., Group Contribution, Individual Contribution, 7th Tradition). - Monthly expenses by budget category (e.g., Committee expenses, Literature, Delegate expenses). - Detailed list of Groups that contributed and how much was contributed by month. - The monthly reports shall be in English and Spanish. - The monthly reports shall also be provided to the Area Secretary, Archives Committee Chair, and Budget and Finance Committee Chair. - Reports regularly to the Assembly. - Encourages contribution support for the Area and G.S.O. services. - Accounts for all contributions and acknowledges them in writing (e.g., letter, receipt, or email). - Receives operating bank account statements and provides copies monthly to the Area Chair, and Budget and Finance Committee Chair. - Reconciles the Area operating bank account. - Co-signs checks from Area operating bank account. - Makes regular and timely deposits at the Area operating account bank. - Administers online access to Area operating bank account. - Provides access to the Area Chairperson and read-only access to the Budget and Finance Committee Chair. - Sits on the Budget and Finance Committee and regularly works with the Budget and Finance Committee Chair to accurately maintain Area finances and assess and create the annual budget. - Dispenses funds in accordance with the annual budget approved by the Assembly. - Receives monthly accounting reports on any prudent reserve bank account administered by WAGSA Board Members in accordance with WAGSA bylaws. - Makes certain that all cash received-contributions or payments for gratitude tickets etc.-is counted by at least two individuals and noted by both before deposit. - Maintains full financial records on all transactions. - Stays abreast of any tax or legal considerations. - Prepares and/or reviews tax returns and filings with official accountants, auditors, and governmental authorities, in consultation with the Area Chair. - Provides relevant AA service literature at Area Committee Meetings and Assemblies. - Contributes to GSO on behalf of Area in the event of the death of a Past Delegate or Trustees in an amount determined by the Area Chairperson, not to exceed 5% of the annual individual contribution limit to GSO. - Communicates changes in Area financial practices or GSO financial issues to Area (e.g., changes in contribution limits).

-- Reconciles the Area operating bank account. - Co-signs checks from Area operating bank account. - Makes regular and timely deposits at the Area operating account bank. - Administers online access to Area operating bank account.
-Provides access to the Area Chair and readonly access to the Budget and Finance Committee Chair. - Prepares monthly reports for Area Committee Meetings and quarterly reports for Area Assemblies, to include financial statements. - Sits on the Budget and Finance Committee and regularly works with the Budget and Finance Committee Chair to accurately maintain Area finances and assess and create the annual budget. - Dispenses funds in accordance with the annual budget approved by the Assembly. - Receives monthly accounting reports on any prudent reserve bank account administered by WAGSA Board Members in accordance with WAGSA bylaws. - Makes certain that all cash received-contributions or payments for gratitude tickets etc.-is counted by at least two individuals and noted by both before deposit. - Maintains full financial records on all transactions. - Prepares and/or reviews tax returns and filings with official accountants, auditors, and governmental authorities, in consultation with the Area Chair. - Provides relevant service literature at Area Committee Meetings and Assemblies. - Contributes to G.S.O. on behalf of Area in the event of the death of a Past Delegate or Trustees in an amount determined by the Area Chair, not to exceed 5% of the annual individual contribution limit to G.S.O. - Communicates changes in Area financial practices or G.S.O. financial issues to Area (e.g., changes in contribution limits). - Provides copies of contribution forms to Area members at Area Committee Meetings, Area Assemblies, or ad hoc via email. - Serves as a resource on financial practices for groups and Districts, working closely with the Area Chair and Delegate. - Provides A.A.W.S. materials on financial matters (e.g., Treasurer packets, Self-Support cards, birthday envelopes) to GSRs, DCMS, groups, and Districts, as able. - Works with Gratitude Breakfast Chair to collect and count contributions to G.S.O., report amount to Area Chair, and submit contribution on behalf of the Area.
+- Provides copies of contribution forms to Area members at Area Committee Meetings, Area Assemblies, or ad hoc via email. - Serves as a resource on financial practices for groups and Districts, working closely with the Area Chair and Delegate. - Provides AAWS materials on financial matters (e.g., Treasurer packets, Self-Support cards, birthday envelopes) to GSRs, DCMS, groups, and Districts, as able. - Works with Gratitude Breakfast Chair to collect and count contributions to GSO, report amount to Area Chairperson, and submit contributions on behalf of the Area.

 4.6.
-Registrar (See Chapter V of the Service Manual)
+Registrar (See Chapter 4 of the AA Service Manual)